 Is my child too young to start violin lessons?

-My minimum requirements to begin formal violin lessons are that the child needs to be at least three years old, fully potty-trained, and able to follow basic instructions.
+The minimum requirements to begin formal violin lessons are that the child needs to be at least three years old, fully potty-trained, and able to follow basic instructions.

 Is my child too old to start violin lessons?